How a Smart Assistant App Turns Poker into a Math Problem

 Thus, the app turns from a “cheat button” into a discipline trainer: the more you agree with the math, the faster your win rate grows.

-Key Technologies Under the Hood
+Key Technologies Under the Hood of poker cheating app

 Computer Vision (CV).
 Recognizes suits and ranks even with glare or non-standard decks.